FeDa4Fair: Client-Level Federated Datasets for Fairness Evaluation: Acknowledgment

-\begin{ack} The research in this paper was supported by the ``TOPML: Trading Off Non-Functional Properties of Machine Learning'' project funded by Carl Zeiss Foundation, grant number P2021-02-014.
-Also, funded by the European Union; Grant Agreement no. 101120763 - TANGO.
-Views and opinions expressed are, however those of the author(s) only and do not necessarily reflect those of the European Union or the European Health and Digital Executive Agency (HaDEA).
+XH and MC were supported by the ``TOPML: Trading Off Non-Functional Properties of Machine Learning'' project funded by Carl Zeiss Foundation, grant number P2021-02-014.
+AM and LC were supported by the Italian Project Fondo Italiano per la Scienza FIS00001966 ``MIMOSA'' and by the European Union's Horizon Europe research and innovation program ``TANGO'' under G.A.
+101120763.
+Views and opinions expressed are, however, those of the author(s) only and do not necessarily reflect those of the European Union or the European Health and Digital Executive Agency (HaDEA).
 Neither the European Union nor the granting authority can be held responsible for them.
-Also, funded by the National Recovery and Resilience Plan (PNRR), under agreements: PNRR - M4C2 - Investimento 1.3, Partenariato Esteso PE00000013 - "FAIR - Future Artificial Intelligence Research" - Spoke 1 "Human-centered AI" \end{ack}